Heapax/blue-ocean_jenkins_w_docker/README.md

 1. Apparently the smallest image for python tagged apline, has some issues regarding Standard PyPi wheels.
 So I used slim-buster tag instead, as it is the second smallest official python image tag available.
 2. Fixated python version to 3.9 instead of latest.
 3. Each step gets executed in a different image (layer caching is available), this is useful in the case where givin tool requires some other base image to be able to work (i.e. not the python:slim-buster image).
+4. The tag I gave the custom Jenkins image represents the version of the Jenkins base image and the JDK version used, for better tracking of the image.